message/iata/SA.md

 - This does not apply to:
 - nationals of Saudi Arabia;
 - passengers younger than 8 years.
-4. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.
+4. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.
 They must register at <a href="https://muqeem.sa/#/vaccine-registration/home">https://muqeem.sa/#/vaccine-registration/home</a> , and must download the Tawakkalna App and submit their personal details.
-Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
+Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 Residents of Saudi Arabia arriving from Afghanistan, Brazil, Egypt, Ethiopia, India, Indonesia, Lebanon, Pakistan, Turkey or Viet Nam must prove that they received 2 vaccine doses in Saudi Arabia.
 - This does not apply to:
 - nationals of Saudi Arabia;
 - first degree family members of nationals of Saudi Arabia.
 They must be traveling together;